tonyCwei/JoJos-Doom-Adventure/README.md

 <img src="https://i.imgur.com/CEuTxoO.png" width="500" />

-This trigger box is activated when it overlaps with the player, which is when the dodge mechanic can be triggered and the projectile's attack information is added to the game state.
+This square box is triggered when it overlaps with the player, which is when the dodge mechanic can be activated and the projectile's attack information is added to the game state.
 Below is the function that handles the overlap and adds the attack information to the game state for enemy projectiles:

 ```cpp